Canadian School Library Association’s Treasure Mountain 8 Research Symposium

 One of the first speakers at this event did a deep dive into misinformation and how it is generated using the latest in deepfake technology.
 Extremists are using this tech in propaganda campaigns.
 The corrosive effect this has on our shared media is interesting.
 I had a number of chats with Daniel throughout the conference and discovered that his motivating interest is in the nature of online communities and how they work in terms of social norms and expectations.
 This kind of decentralized, narrow (as opposed to broad) band media transmission is becoming the new norm, yet no one seems to be teaching how it is influencing society in media theory classes.
 It’s something I want to go after in terms of updating digital media education in Canada.

 The theme of the symposium was, DisruptX:Redefining the future of cybersecurity in Latin America and the Caribbean”, so many of the talks revolved around the impact A.I. is having in cybersecurity.
 As in most places, it’s a force leveller.
 People writing phishing emails now write with perfect grammar and spelling, and don’t use form letters anymore because AI can generate targeted, articulate messages specifically for individuals.
-This enabling of cyber criminals by automated systems targets our existing cyber-illiteracy, but that’s just the tip of the iceberg.
-Automated malware as a service can be purchased by anyone who can turn a computer on.
-The days of technically talented hackers are far behind us as AI serves to elevate anyone looking to cause problems through online communications.
+This enabling of cyber criminals by automated systems targets our ongoing cyber-illiteracy because that’s the easiest target, but that’s just the tip of the iceberg.
+Automated malware as a service can be purchased by anyone who can turn on a computer.
+The days of technically talented hackers are far behind us as AI serves to elevate anyone looking to create havoc online.

 To further complicate the landscape, you’ve got state actors (including world superpowers) performing offensive cyber operations against governments, businesses and even individuals.
 At this cost-no-object end of the spectrum you’ve got cyber militaries operating on budgets in the billions possibly taking aim at your company or government.
 If you’re a developing economy with minimal digital infrastructure, how do you possibly keep it secure against that?
 The short answer is you don’t, sometimes you just get pwned.